carnivuth/opc-ua-birex/readme.md

 > [!WARNING]
 > To test Poc is necessary to have a access to birex vpn in order to connect to the nicon printer

-- copy certificate inside the certs directory following this scheme
+- copy certificate inside the `python-grafana-export` directory following this scheme

 ```text
 certs